nerabits/Surge-Manual/rule/ruleset.md

 PROCESS-NAME,trustd
 ```

 > These rules may be updated with Surge updates.
-Please refer the description in the software to get the latest sub-rules.
+Please refer to the description in the software to get the latest sub-rules.

 ### LAN